ananmaysharan/ananmaysharan/README.md

 - Hi, I’m Ananmay 👋
 - I'm currently studying Design Engineering at Harvard University, a collaborative degree program between the Graduate School of Design and the School of Engineering and Applied Sciences.
-- I previously worked as at the [Canadian Urban Institute](https://github.com/canadianurbaninstitute).
+- I previously worked at the [Canadian Urban Institute](https://github.com/canadianurbaninstitute).
-- I graduated from the University of Toronto, where I studied Human Geography, GIS and Computer Science.
+- I graduated from the University of Toronto in 2023, where I studied Human Geography, GIS and Computer Science.

 ### Technologies